rh-mobb/documentation/docs/aro/cert-manager/README.md

 1. Get OpenShift console URL

-    > set these variables to match the ones you set at the start.
+    > You can use these to login to the web console (will get a cert warning that you can bypass with typing "thisisunsafe" in a chrome browser or login with oc)

     ```bash
-az aro show -g $RESOURCEGEOUP -n $CLUSTER --query "consoleProfile.url" -o tsv
+az aro show -g $RESOURCEGROUP -n $CLUSTER --query "consoleProfile.url" -o tsv
     ```

 1. Get OpenShift credentials